cstanca1/hdp-spatial/README.md

 ## Steps

+### SQL Server Database
-### Restore from backup a sample database to SQL Server 2012 instance dedicated for this exercise
+Restore from backup a sample database to SQL Server 2012 instance dedicated for this exercise.

-Note: We preferred to restore from the backup to avoid differences.
-An alternative is to execute the DDL script (DDL.sql) and load the data from pipe delimited files.
+We preferred to restore from the backup to avoid differences.
+An alternative is to execute the DDL script (MSSQL-DDL.sql) and load the data from pipe delimited files, which we did not upload to Github, but we have on a separate FTP site.

 ### Migrate SQL Server objects (tables and views) metadata and data to Hive via Sqoop